 Did you know that the Kingsland Ave / Driggs Ave neighborhood has more

-Polish and Dominican ancestry people living in it than nearly any neighborhood in America?
+Polish and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 31.9% of this neighborhood's residents have Polish ancestry and 3.0% have Dominican ancestry.
+In fact, 31.9% of this neighborhood's residents have Polish ancestry and 1.7% have Slovak ancestry.

 Kingsland Ave / Driggs Ave is also pretty special linguistically.
 Significantly, 22.9% of its residents five years old and above primarily